 - 1) Final exam: Failing to participate in the final exam leads to failing the course.
 The exam is closed books, closed notes.
-You can bring only a calculator. - 2) Class: Computers cannot be used in class.
+You can bring only a plain calculator. - 2) Class: Computers and smartphones cannot be used in class.
 Late coming is not welcome. - 3) Homework and cases will be solved in class.
 Written solutions will not be distributed.
-You need to get the solution in class.
-If anything remains unclear, I'll be happy to explain, in class or during my office hour. - 4) Homework: Please do not ask me how to solve them, and please do not check with me whether your solution is "on track."
+You need to attend class to see the solution.
+If anything remains unclear, I'll be happy to explain, in class or during my office hour, or by special appointment. - 4) Homework: Please do not ask me how to solve them, and please do not check with me whether your solution is "on track."
 It is for you to solve them on your own.
 As it is, the guidance that I provide for the case compromises its objective, which is to put you in a real-life business situation and tackle it on your own. - 5) Some (not all) of the homework is on material that has not been fully covered in class.
 You will need to do some learning on your own in order to solve the cases, you will have to think and be creative. - 6) Please note the workload in this course in terms of written assignments (some are cases) and readings.
-In the past, some students thought it was heavy and "exhaustive." - 7) Classes are not recorded. - 8) ASK QUESTIONS either in class or after class.
+In the past, some students thought it was heavy and "exhaustive." - 7) Classes are not recorded. - 8) Please ASK QUESTIONS either in class or after class.